 Note: their website says that you cannot currently use Netflix gift cards if you pay for Netflix using iTunes or Google Play.

 Raise.com offers a tiny discount on Netflix gift cards:

 I know, I know. that's hardly any discount at all!
-You can add a bit to your discount by stacking your deals — meaning, sign up for an eBates account, and shop for your discounted Netflix Gift Cards on Raise.com through eBates.
+You can add a bit to your discount by stacking your deals — meaning, sign up for a Rakuten account and shop for your discounted Netflix Gift Cards on Raise.com through Rakuten.com.
 This way, you'll earn 1% cashback.